End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 Case study

-I built a fully featured, detailed, end-to-end Turnip test (like the one above) for a user who successfully pays back his loan with a debit card applying 3D secure authorisation.
-It can be red and understood by even business people and it runs in under 400 milliseconds on my development laptop.
+I built a fully-featured, detailed end-to-end Turnip test (similar to the example above) for a user successfully paying back their loan with a debit card applying 3D Secure authorization.
+It can be red and understood by business people as well.
+And it runs in under 400 milliseconds on my development laptop.

-I’m very much willing to sacrifice this 400ms to have expressive and maintained documentation and to see that the happy path works for a feature that turns our business into a profitable one.
+I’m very much willing to sacrifice this 400ms to have expressive and well-maintained documentation, and to ensure that the happy path works for a feature that contributes to our business’s profitability.

 Closing thoughts

-There was a tragic lack of end-to-end tests in our project but finally we can cover our business critical flows with high-level tests.
-This not only documents the functionality for both business and developers but also gives our team more confidence in deploying new changes into production, which reduces the cycle time for trying out new ideas (also) in production.
+Our project had a tragic lack of end-to-end tests, but now we can cover our business-critical flows with high-level tests.
+This not only documents the functionality for both business and developers but also gives our team more confidence in deploying new changes to production and it reduces the cycle time for trying out new ideas.

-I bet business people appreciate this last benefit, even if they have a low opinion about tech stuff like testing.
+I bet business people appreciate this last benefit, even if they have a low opinion of technical aspects like testing.

 Comments